cadolphs/advent_of_code_2020/day14/README.md

 should return a list of indices to write to.

 And we'll need a different version of the memory class, too.

+Okay, so this was a bit mind-bending.
+The index mask internally uses the original bit mask so we don't have to replicate that "1s" and "0s" logic.
+But that means having to properly translate the strings...